THE

 suffering.

-The occurrence of evil appears incompatible with God, or at least a
+The occurrence of evil appears incompatible

-coherent conception of God as both — and simultaneously — absolutely
+with God, or at least a coherent conception of God as both — and simultaneously

-incompatible.
-The one is effectively the abrogation of the other.
-The
+and ontologically incompatible.
+The one is effectively the abrogation

-existence of God, it is argued, precludes (or ought to preclude) the
+of the other.
+The existence of God, it is argued, precludes (or ought

-preclude) the existence of God.
+(or ought to preclude) the existence of God.

-While we can readily adduce empirical evidence, that
+While we can readily adduce empirical

-of God, the availability of evidence to corroborate the existence
+the existence of God, the availability of evidence to corroborate

-God loses.
+which we appeal, God loses.

 Evil comes as a scandal to the believer who asks, “How can this be,